 1. Have a Calendar Invite

-A calendar invite is an essential tool for keeping everyone on the same page.
-While often utilized by older millennials and young Gen X’rs, more and more business professionals are embracing the use of calendar invites to confirm meeting attendance.
-By utilizing calendar invites, you’re able to officially confirm who is and isn’t coming to a meeting so you can plan accordingly.
+A calendar invite is an essential tool for keeping everyone on the same page, while often utilized by older millennials and young Gen X’rs, more and more business professionals are embracing the use of calendar invites to confirm meeting attendance.

-Setting a recurring meeting ensures no one can use the “I didn’t get the calendar invite” excuse, and as the meeting leader, it gives you the ability to attach an agenda and make updates to the meeting without having to email everyone separately.
+Setting a recurring operations meeting ensures no one can use the “I didn’t get the calendar invite” excuse, it gives you the ability to attach an agenda and make updates to the meeting without having to email everyone separately.